 The focus of the CAPQuaM measures are on outpatient care for women with chronic illness and pregnancy related complications.
-The 8 sub-measures: a summary measure that describes the extent to which high risk pregnant women have outpatient visits with MFMs or subspecialists, 6 sub-measures that describe the extent of such services for specific subgroups of high risk women, and a sub-measure that describes the extent to which high risk pregnant women lack prenatal care are straight forward and intuitive as they represent desirable clinical practice.
+This measure describes the extent to which high risk pregnant women are seen by at least three types of clinicians.
+This measure is straight forward and intuitive as it represents desirable clinical practice.
 Variations at the population level demonstrate differences in the availability of these services for women with high risk pregnancies.
-These measures are intended for use at the population level and not to assess the quality of care or any individual pregnancy.
+This measure is intended for use at the population level and not to assess the quality of care or any individual pregnancy.